kasbekarameya/Image-Color-Quantization-using-K-means-Clustering/README.md

 K-Means is one of the simplest unsupervised learning algorithms that solve the clustering problems.
 The procedure follows a simple and easy way to classify a given data set through a certain number of clusters (assume k clusters).
 The main idea is to define k centers, one for each cluster.

 ### Algorithm
 To start with k-means algorithm, you first have to randomly initialize points called the cluster centroids (K).
-K-means is an iterative algorithm and it does two steps: 1.
-Cluster assignment 2.
-Move centroid step.</br>
+K-means is an iterative algorithm and it does two steps:</br>
 **1. Cluster assignment**

 The algorithm goes through each of the data points and depending on which cluster is closer, It assigns the data points to one of the three cluster centroids.